A primer on power: just with this module you'll be ahead of 90% of your peers.4

 Following was by far the best course of action.

-I chose to see the irony myself and join them.
+I chose to see the irony myself and joined them.

 The laughter helped me keep a good rapport with the audience.

-But as the person delivering feedback, I also needed to reclaim the “authority” position, and I kept insisting on that same “ironical delivery” to get back on top.
+But as the person delivering feedback, I also needed to reclaim the “authority” position, and even with the “humor frame”, I still maintain the authority position of the one providing valuable feedback.

-I deliver the “got it?” line with the unspoken irony of the “bossy” host, followed by the “so do it next time” which, even if jokingly, also shows that I am not justifying or backtracking from my authority position.
+I deliver the “got it?” line with the unspoken irony of the “bossy” host, followed by the “so do it next time” which, even if jokingly, also shows that I am not justifying or backtracking from my role.

 #2.
-Break the Rules by Showing Respect for The Rules
+Break the Rules by Showing Respect for The People

 This is a good one.